uchicago-cs/chiventure/docs/playerclass.md

 ## Key Features

-- Provide basic classes for game developers to utilize
+- Provide basic prefabricated classes for game developers to utilize
-- Provide framework for game developers to create their own classes in place of or in addition to our provided classes
+- Provide framework for game developers to create their own classes in place of or in addition to our prefabricated classes
+- Allow for multiclassing (a single player using more than one class)
 - Allow certain player classes to use items more or less effectively
-- Work with rpg-battle team to implement specific combat statistics / effects for different classes
+- Work with rpg-battle team to implement specific combat statistics / effects for different classes (in progress)
-- Work with other teams to implement additional game functionality based on class, such as custom dialogue, custom NPC names, custom item usage, etc.
+- Work with other teams to implement additional game functionality based on class, such as custom dialogue, custom NPC names, usage, etc. (in progress)

 ## Modules